itsananderson/itsananderson.github.io/source/work-with-me/index.markdown

 ---

 <div style="background-color: #ffffdc; border: 1px solid #ffd9aa; padding: 5px;">

 I'm now accepting new clients for part-time consulting and software development work.
-If you're interested in working with me on a project, you can get in touch with me at [will@itsananderson.com](mailto:will@itsananderson.com)
+If you're interested in working with me on a project, you can get in touch with me at <a href="mailto:will@itsananderson.com">will@itsananderson.com</a>

 </div>

 About Me